sgeos/InterviewQuestions/README.md

 The help subcommand can be used to get information about the subcommands and parameters that can be used.
+Individual files in the **questions** directory have usage examples.

 ```sh
 cd rust